adam-26/react-html-metadata/README.md

 ##### `Metadata.createForHydration(metadataState)`
 A factory function that creates a new metadata instance for client hydration, expects the server generated metadata state.

+##### `Metadata.createForServerStreamRender(metadataState)`
+A factory function that creates a new metadata instance for SSR stream rendering, optionally accepting metadata state.

 ##### Metadata properties
 _These are all from [react-helmet](https://github.com/nfl/react-helmet)_